 - Turn the comb into the beard as you go.

-Reyes cautions that, if you have had your beard trimmed at the barber shop, be sure to maintain the same style.
-If you had the beard trimmed while it’s more natural, and then straighten it (or vice versa), it may suddenly look messy because the hairs will be at different lengths.
+Reyes cautions that, if you have had your beard trimmed at the barbershop, you should be sure to maintain the same style.
+If you have the beard trimmed while it’s more natural and then straighten it (or vice versa), it may suddenly look messy because the hairs will be at different lengths.

 The Best Beard Straighteners for Men